TheGreyGhost/MinecraftByExample/README.md

 I've tried to keep the code simple and obvious and to resist the urge to be clever.
 The examples might not be the most efficient or succinct implementation, I've deliberately left the optimization to you.

 Each example is split up to be totally independent of all the others.
-The only parts of the code which are common to more than one example are the MinecraftByExample, CommonProxy, ClientOnlyProxy, and DedicatedServer classes, which can be found [here][main_classes].
+The only part of the code which is common to more than one example is the MinecraftByExample class.

 If you want more information and explanatory text about the concepts, the following links might be useful:

-  - [Guide to how Minecraft works][greyminecraftcoder]
-  - [Forge Modding articles][wuppy]
   - [The Official Forge documentation][forgedocs]
+  - [Guide to how Minecraft works][greyminecraftcoder] (still being updated from 1.8 to 1.14.4+)
-  - [Forge Tutorials listing][tutorials_forum]
+  - [Forge modder support forum][Forge forum]
-  - [List of Good Tutorials][list_of_tutorials]

 #### For earlier versions, see the relevant GitHub branch:
  - MBE for Forge 1.8: [1-8final][version1-8]